In this article I will explain what white balance is, and how your camera deals with the process.

 The two big ones for landscape photographers are cold color casts, and warm color casts.

 So, in order to explain what the white balance settings on your camera does, we need to first understand what these color casts are.

 A warm color cast happens when a white object appears yellow/orange in a photograph.

-The word ‘warm’ in this context refers to warm light, in other words, light that’s a yellow/orange colour.
+The word ‘warm’ in this context refers to light that’s a yellow/orange colour.